LANTRA, BORDA, NPTC, RoSPA & DVSA 4×4 Off Road Qualifications

 RoSPA: with information on all the courses they provide.

-RoSPA’s driver training credentials are normally impeccable, though their 4×4 work is not run in-house, unlike much of the standard fleet driver training courses.
+RoSPA’s driver training credentials are impeccable, though their 4×4 work is not run in-house, unlike much of the standard fleet driver training courses, but we are one of their providers.
 Not all of their trainers are ADIs, though the ones we work with are.

 NPTC City and Guilds